Nanobiosensorics/napari-cardio-bio-eval/README.md

     conda create -y -n napari-env -c conda-forge python=3.10 conda activate napari-env

-Then you can pip install napari and the plugin from the github repository:
+Then you can pip install the plugin from the github repository and it will also downloads the necessary packages:

     pip install git+https://github.com/Nanobiosensorics/napari-cardio-bio-eval

+Then you can start napari with a simple command:

+    napari

 # Usage